This just in: What you’ve been told your whole life is simply not true.

 You can also use TV and video content any time you need to brush up on your language.
 Our language skills get rusty from time to time, and that’s okay.
 Any time you feel you’re getting out of shape in your target language, you can just load up some videos or rewatch your favorite shows to remind your mind what that language sounds and feels like and get the linguistic juices flowing again.

-Tuning out in front of the TV alone won’t teach you a language, but even this will still take you many long steps in the right direction.
+Tuning out in front of the tube alone won’t help you learn a language by watching TV, but even this will still take you many long steps in the right direction.